Angelica137/planets/README.md

 # Planets API

-A small api build from scratch to learn about:
+A small api build from scratch to learn about designing and builsding a RESTFUL API including:

 Sign up
 Login
+User authentication - JWT
-Databases
+Databases -SQL
-RESTFUL APIs
+and CRUD operations